Glossary of Terms: BibLaTeX Reference Guide

 Localization

 Section titled “Localization”BibLaTeX supports multiple languages for bibliography elements (e.g., “accessed” → “zugegriffen am” in German).
-Use the langid
+Use the langid field to specify the language for each entry.

 Sorting

 Section titled “Sorting”BibLaTeX lets you define how your references are ordered (e.g., by author, year, title).
-You can customize sorting rules using options like sorting=ynt
+You can customize sorting rules using options like sorting=ynt.

-field to provide a permanent link to journal articles or datasets.
+A Digital Object Identifier.
+Often used in the doi field to provide a permanent link to journal articles or datasets.

 URL / URLDate